 - Scenic Exploration

-- 240 Capacity
+- 256 Capacity

-- 12 Days
+- 13 Days

 - Price from

-Activities : Birding, Culture
+Activities : Birding, Culture, Hiking

 Ivittuut is an old abandoned mining village, once a production center of cryolite.
 In summertime, however, some people return to inhabit the old houses by the sea.

 Qassiarsuk is known for the nearby settlement of Brattalid which was home to Erik the Red, Greenland’s Viking founder in 982.
 Banished from Iceland, he escaped to the land he called Greenland.

-Grundarfjörður is a fishing village on the Snæfellsnes peninsula.
+Grundarfjördur is a fishing village on the Snæfellsnes peninsula.
 It is also often called “Iceland in a nutshell” because of the diversity of its landscape; lava and rock formations, glaciers and volcanic activity, as well as a wealth of bird life and picturesque scenery.

 The above itinerary is a guide only, as the exact program depends on weather and ice conditions and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

-As a requirement of participation on this expedition, all passengers must purchase trip cancellation coverage and full medical and emergency evacuation insurance.
-ExpeditionTrips strongly recommends at least $100,000 Emergency Medical/Evacuation coverage for trips which includes coverage for cancellation, trip disruption, baggage and personal property.
+Although travel insurance is not mandatory to participate in this voyage, ExpeditionTrips strongly recommends Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-International flights to/from expedition; travel insurance; luggage handling; passport and visa expenses; optional excursions and gratuities; fuel surcharge may apply.
+Airfare except charter flight from Copenhagen to Kangerlussuaq; travel insurance; luggage handling; passport and visa expenses; optional excursions and gratuities; fuel surcharge may apply.